Oxford-G/Space-Shooter/README.md

 [live link](https://oxy-space-shooter-game.netlify.app)

 ## How to Play
 Input your name on the first page and click the submit button, There is a menu on the next page which are Play, Options, Credits and Scoreboard.
 You can disable the sound in the options menu.
 Click on the play menu to start your game.
-You can move around the screen using W (move you UP), S (move you DOWN), D (move you RIGHT), and A (move you LEFT) keys and use the Space Bar to shoot whenever you see an enemy.
+You can move around the screen using ARROW UP, ARROW  DOWN, ARROW RIGHT, and ARROW LEFT and use the Space Bar to shoot whenever you see an enemy.

 # Do you want to clone?

 ## Getting Started

 - Go to your terminal